cjn9414/Weather_Data_Program/readme.txt

 NOAA National Climatic Data Center: http://doi.org/10.7289/V5D21VHZ [Accessed 2 March 2018]

 The current point of this project is for a user to easily be able to sift through this database in order to find information on weather for specific dates and locations.

+This project is an opportunity for me to learn more about how to handle large amounts of information, specifically using pandas to analyze csv files.